 The time you have with your baby is precious beyond words.
 The window of time that you get them with them is also far too short.
 The snuggles.
 The warmth and love laying on your chest.
 Their light breathing in tempo with yours.

 Revel in these moments.
 While it’s good to encourage healthy newborn sleep habits, forming them should not be so stressful that you lose these special moments.
 There is plenty of time to for strict follow through, but that comes later.
-Even if you start with these newborn sleep training tips, your baby will soon start showing you signs that they are falling into a sleep routine.
+Even if you start with these newborn sleep training tips, your baby will soon start showing you signs that they are falling into an infant sleep routine.